A wholemeal version of the nation’s favourite sponge cake. This wholemeal Victoria sandwich is filled with homemade strawberry jam.

 Everyone loves a Victoria Sandwich, it’s the nation’s favourite cake.
 But I have a confession to make.
-In all my years of baking I’d never made one before – until my farewell party that is.
+In all my years of baking I’d never made one before, well not a classic one anyway.
+Until my farewell party that is.

 Wholemeal Victoria Sandwich